Evolutionary dynamics in repeated optional games: Further extensions

-To better illustrate this property, we plot the most abundant strategy, denoted by $\mathbf{p}^*$, of repeated three-player optional PGGs in Supplementary Figure \ref{Sfig:delayed}.
-In what follows, we will explain how strategy $\mathbf{p}^*$ sustains cooperation.
-Suppose that all individuals adopt strategy $\mathbf{p}^*$ and cooperate in the current round.
-If they stick to strategy $\mathbf{p}^*$, all individuals will keep cooperating.
-Once an individual defects, all individuals will defect and the game state moves to $(D,DD)$.
+To better illustrate the properties, we plot the average effective strategy of the top 50 strategies (Supplementary Fig.~\ref{Sfig:delayed}\textbf{a}) and the average effective strategy of strategies ranked 51 to 100 (Supplementary Fig.~\ref{Sfig:delayed}\textbf{b}) in the evolutionary dynamics of repeated three-player optional PGGs.
+In what follows, we explain how the dominant strategies sustain cooperation.
+We first consider the top 50 strategies.
+Let $\mathcal{P}_{50}$ denote the set of the top 50 strategies.
+Suppose that all individuals adopt the same strategy in set $\mathcal{P}_{50}$ and cooperate in the current round.
+If they stick to their strategies, all individuals keep cooperating.
+Once an individual defects, all individuals defect and the game state moves to $(D,DD)$.
 Here, $(A^*,AA')$ represents the game state that includes all individuals' actions, where $A^*$ is the action of the focal individual and $AA'$ are the actions of the other two individuals.
-In the game state $(D, DD)$, all individuals intend to opt out of the game.
+After game state $(D, DD)$, all individuals intend to opt out of the game.
 When one individual $i^*$ succeeds in opting out, the game state moves to $(O, DD)$ from the perspective of individual $i^*$ and to $(D, DO)$ from the perspective of other individuals.
-Then, individual $i^*$ will continue opting out in the game state $(O, DD)$ and in the meanwhile, the other two individuals will try to opt out of the interaction.
+Then, individual $i^*$ continues opting out after game state $(O, DD)$ and in the meanwhile, the other two individuals continue trying to opt out of the interaction.
 If one of them succeeds, the game state moves to $(O, DO)$ from the perspective of the individual who succeeds and to $(D, OO)$ from the perspective of the individual who fails.
-Subsequently, all individuals will defect and then the game state reaches $(D,DD)$.
-Eventually, the game state moves to $(O,DD)$ (also $(D,DO)$) again.
-Only when both individuals succeed in opting out in the game state $(D, DO)$, the game state moves to $(O, OO)$ and then all individuals cooperate again.
-In this process, the game state $(O,DD)$ (also $(D,DO)$) is a turning point.
-The game will repetitively return to this state until all individuals opt out successfully at the same time.
-And then, the game state moves back to mutual cooperation.
+Subsequently, all individuals cooperate and the game state moves back to mutual cooperation.

+We next consider the strategies ranked 51 to 100.
+Let $\mathcal{P}_{51-100}$ denote the strategies ranked 51 to 100.
+Suppose that all individuals adopt the same strategy in set $\mathcal{P}_{50-100}$ and cooperate in the current round.
+If an individual defects, all individuals defect in the next round and try to opt out after game state $(D,DD)$.
+Once someone opts out successfully, individuals move to game state $(O, DD)$ from the perspective of the individual who succeeds in opting out and to $(D, DO)$ from the perspective of other individuals.
+While in these states, individuals cooperation in the next round and restore cooperation directly.
+When individuals adopt strategies in sets $\mathcal{P}_{50}$ and $\mathcal{P}_{50-100}$, it is unnecessary for all individuals to opt out in the same round, thus restoring cooperation quickly.